 Find results near a specified location

-FacetWP Proximity facet - filter by distance to locationThe Proximity facet lets you find results near a specified location, entered manually, or by clicking the “Locate me” icon.
+FacetWP Proximity facet - filter by distance to locationThe Proximity facet lets you find results near a specified location, entered manually, or by clicking the “Locate me” button.

 After entering a location, a radius can be chosen from a pre-defined list, with a dropdown or slider.
 Results within that radius from the set location are then displayed.